Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 Download.pdf (492,4Ko)

-The property of the Breteuil family since its creation in 1779, the Teschen Table is a masterpiece of 18th-century decorative arts.
-Its acquisition presented the unique opportunity to keep in France a masterpiece whose symbolic, historical and artistic dimensions perfectly embody the Louvre’s vocation as a national museum.
-Thanks to the generosity of more than 4,500 donors, this stunning table found a fitting home in the new rooms at the Louvre dedicated to 18th-century decorative arts.
+Belonging to the Breteuil family since its creation in 1779, the Teschen Table, also known as the Breteuil Table, is a masterpiece of 18th-century decorative arts.
+Designated a ‘French National Treasure’ then a ‘work of significant historical interest,’ it is also a monument commemorating a key moment in European history.
+Thanks to the generosity of more than 4,500 donors, this stunning table found a fitting home in the new galleries dedicated to 18th-century Decorative Arts at the Louvre.

-The property of the Breteuil family since its creation in 1779, the Teschen Table is a masterpiece of 18th-century decorative arts.
 Its acquisition presented the unique opportunity to keep in France a masterpiece whose symbolic, historical and artistic dimensions perfectly embody the Louvre’s vocation as a national museum.
-Thanks to the generosity of more than 4,500 donors, this stunning table found a fitting home in the new rooms at the Louvre dedicated to 18th-century decorative arts.

 List of donors